 This can also be called the notifications tab.

-Deposits, withdrawals, payment requests notifications are all cataloged within this section of the app.
+Deposits, withdrawals, and payment request notifications are all cataloged within this app section.

 Advantages of the Bundle Africa Social Payments App:

-- The entry barrier to the cryptocurrency space is greatly lowered with this Social payment app as adding fiat and buying crypto with it is almost 100% seamless.
+1. The entry barrier to the cryptocurrency space is significantly lowered with this Social payment app, as adding fiat and buying crypto with it is almost 100% seamless.

-- Crypto and fiat can be sent from peer to peer just by having a peer’s phone number.
-This doesn’t change the normal way to withdraw crypto to another wallet that feature is still there as “withdraw”.
+2. Crypto and fiat can be sent from peer to peer jy having a peer’s phone number.
+This doesn’t change the usual way to withdraw crypto to another wallet.
+That feature is still there as “withdraw.”

-- The major theme of decentralization of Cryptocurrency and the blockchain technology is not upheld.
+2. The central theme of decentralization of” Cryptocurrency and blockchain technology is not upheld.
 The bundle is a centralized social payments app.

-- Exchange rate not so great for Buyers.
+4. The exchange rate is not so great for Buyers.

 Conclusion

-Bundle does simplify transferring fiat or crypto by removing the hassle of having to deal with really long addresses or even local account details.
+Bundle simplifies transferring fiat or crypto by removing the hassle of having long addresses or even local account details.

-Friends signed up on Bundle on your contact list can easily be transacted with.
+Friends signed up on Bundle on your contact list can quickly be transacted with.

-The users of the App fondly referred to as “bundlers” give good reviews about the project.
+The App users, fondly called “bundlers,” give good reviews about the project.

-You can see some feedbacks on twitter via the hashtag #BundleFeedbackFriday or #BundleFF
+You can see some feedback on Twitter via the hashtag #BundleFeedbackFriday or #BundleFF.

 And that’s it!
-I hope it wasn’t too much for you to chew, swallow, and digest.
+I hope it wasn’t too much to chew, swallow, and digest.

-Let me know if there’s a better or similar social payment app out there.
-I will be happy to share my thoughts on it too.
+Let me know if there’s a better or similar social payment app.
+I will be happy to share my thoughts on it, too.